Ylöjärvi

 The neighbouring municipalities are Hämeenkyrö, Ikaalinen, Kihniö, Nokia, Parkano, Ruovesi, Tampere and Virrat.
-The municipality of Viljakkala was consolidated with Ylöjärvi on January 1, 2007.
-The municipality of Kuru was consolidated with Ylöjärvi on January 1, 2009.
-The coat of arms of Ylöjärvi was designed by Gustaf von Numers and it was confirmed in 1954.
+The municipality of Viljakkala was merged with Ylöjärvi in 2007.
+The municipality of Kuru was merged with Ylöjärvi in 2009.
+The coat of arms of Ylöjärvi was designed by Gustaf von Numers and confirmed in 1954.

-Results of the 2021 Finnish municipal elections, resulted in the True Finns being the largest group on Ylöjärvi council, in Ylöjärvi.
+The results of the 2021 Finnish local elections, resulted in True Finns being the largest political party on the Ylöjärvi council.

 History

 The chapel parish of Ylöjärvi was founded in 1779 by separating it from Pirkkala.
 The first church in Ylöjärvi, located on the site of the current church, was completed in 1781, but was destroyed in a fire caused by lightning in 1842.
 Ylöjärvi was founded as a municipality in 1869.
 Since January 1, 2004, it has been known as a town (kaupunki).
 The Finnish Museum of Refrigeration also locates at Ylöjärvi.

 Demographics

 The following graph shows the population development of the city since 1805.
 The diagram uses the area division in force at the time.